-American, born 1953
+American, born December 1953

-Mimi’s photographs are in the collection of the San Francisco Museum of Modern Art; the Los Angeles County Museum of Art; the Museum of Fine Arts, Boston; the Houston Museum of Fine Art; the Daum Museum of Contemporary Art; and the Yale University Art Gallery, among others.
+Mimi Plumb’s photographs are held in the collections of the San Francisco Museum of Modern Art; the Los Angeles County Museum of Art; the Museum of Fine Arts, Houston; the Museum of Fine Arts, Boston; Pier 24 Photography; the Deutsche Börse Foundation; the Daum Museum of Contemporary Art; and the Yale University Art Gallery, among others.
 Her various projects have received grants and fellowships from the John Gutmann Photography Fellowship (2017), the California Humanities (2015), the California Arts Council (1989-90), the James D. Phelan Art Award in Photography (1985-86), and the Marin Arts Council (1999-2000).
-In 2018 TBW Books published Landfall, a monograph of the artists work from the 1980’s that has been selected by a number of sources as one of the best photography books of 2018, including publisher Michael Mack.
-Her most recent monograph, The White Sky, was published in 2020 by Stanley/Barker.
+In 2022 Mimi Plumb was awarded a John Simon Guggenheim Foundation Fellowship.